hudson-trading/corral/doc/02_adapting.md

   * Call `await_resume()` and transition to `Done`.

 * `Done`: The operation has completed and we retrieved the result.
-  * Destroy the awaitable and continue with normal execution of the parent.
+  * Destroy the awaiter and continue with normal execution of the parent.

 * `Cancelled`: The operation completed via cancellation.
-  * Destroy the awaitable and propagate cancellation into the parent.
+  * Destroy the awaiter and propagate cancellation into the parent.

 Again, these states are shown for illustration purposes only;
-they are not stored anywhere (except when using the state-debugging `#define` explained above), and the awaitable is not required to keep track of them.
+they are not stored anywhere (except when using the state-debugging `#define` explained above), and the awaiter is not required to keep track of them.

 ### Example: wrapping a callback-based operation